 Ethereum Classic (ETC) is a permissionless, decentralised, secure, and censorship-resistant blockchain, which is the continuation of the original Ethereum stack launched in 2015.
 After the DAO controversy, the Ethereum project split into two - Ethereum (ETH) and Ethereum Classic over ideological differences and how to resolve them.
 The underlying objective and infrastructure are the same - to provide a public platform to run smart contracts and decentralised apps or dApps.
-ETC donates Ethereum Classic token.
+ETC denotes the Ethereum Classic token.

 It runs on an unaltered version of the original Ethereum blockchain.
 Its philosophy is to put the code above everything else, and if there are any exploits or compromises, they shouldn't be removed through hard forks which damage the integrity of the code.
-The team behind ETC believes in maintaining absolute immutability that doesn't welcome human interference at any cost.
+The teams behind ETC believe in maintaining absolute immutability that doesn't welcome human interference at any cost.

 Why Was Ethereum Classic Invented?